Skip to main content

 About

 Erika J. Brooke, Ph.D., is an associate instructional professor in Criminology in the Department of Sociology and Criminology & Law at the University of Florida.
-Her research interests revolve around the courts to corrections pipeline with special emphasis on the military service and crime relationship, specialty courts, and diversionary programs.
-Some of her recent work has been published in Crime & Delinquency, Journal of Offender Rehabilitation, Corrections: Policy, Practice, and Research, and The Journal of Drug Issues.
-She presently serves as program evaluator on several SAMHSA and BJA funded projects examining the effectiveness of various juvenile and criminal justice diversion programs (i.e., drug courts, veterans courts, and a countywide jail diversion and reentry programs effort) in the Central Florida region.
+Her research centers on the courts-to-corrections pipeline, with particular emphasis on the relationship between military service and crime, as well as specialty courts and diversion programs.
+Her work has been published in journals including Crime & Delinquency, Journal of Offender Rehabilitation, Corrections: Policy, Practice, and Research, and The Journal of Drug Issues.
+She also serves as a program evaluator on multiple projects funded by SAMHSA and BJA that examine the effectiveness of juvenile and criminal justice diversion initiatives, including drug courts, veterans courts, and countywide jail diversion and reentry programs, throughout Central Florida.

 Teaching